sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 }
 ```

 Now, what about if we want to support a `slide` inside of our `deck`?
 Can we do that?
-Let's try out, let's add the previously defined slide inside of our deck and see what happens:
+Let's try it out, let's add the previously defined slide inside of our deck and see what happens:

 ```fsharp
 deck {